pixelatedznero/golpi/README.md

-# Game-of-life-with-AI
-Forcing AI to generate patterns to do stuff in the Conway's game of life
+# Game of life with AI